-■ A Quality Labor Force That Continues to Improve
+A Quality Labor Force That Continues to Improve

-In 2022, the labor force dropped by 66,000 to 11.85 million due to a decrease in the population over 15 years of age.
-Overall, Taiwan's labor market is quite stable, as demonstrated by the long-term growth trend from 11.2 million people in 2011 to 11.92 million in 2021.
-In 2021, the labor force participation rate was 59.18% and the unemployment rate was 3.67%.
-Due to the great increase in the popularity of higher education over the past decade, the proportion of the labor force with college degrees or higher has continued to rise.
-The government has also promoted the combination of learning and application, industry-university cooperation, lifelong education, and other policy programs to further strengthen the competitive advantage and quality of Taiwan's workforce.
+Overall Taiwan's labor market has remained quite stable and the labor force has shown demonstrated longterm growth, growing from 11.20 million in 2011 to 11.92 million in 2021.
+In 2021 the labor participation rate was 59.04% and the unemployment rate was 3.95%.
+Thanks to the broad expansion of higher education over the last decade, the percentage of workers with college degrees or higher has continued to rise.
+In addition, the government has promoted the linking of education and employment, industrial/academic collaboration, and lifelong education policies and programs, which has strengthened the competitive advantage of Taiwan's talent and workforce.

 Over 300,000 students graduate from colleges and universities in Taiwan every year, of which close to 60,000 have master's and Ph.D. degrees.
-In 2022, 6.21 million employees or 55% had a college degree or higher.
-In 2021 there were approximately 14.7 person-years of full time researchers per 1000 employees.
+In 2021, 6.21 million employees or 54% had a college degree or higher.
+In 2019 there were approximately 14.2 person-years of full time researchers per 1000 employees.
 The accumulated technical and managerial talent in the manufacturing and service industries means that ensures that foreign firms investing in operations in Taiwan can meet their need for high-level technical and management personnel.

-■ Rising Labor Productivity
+Rising Labor Productivity

-During the past decade, Taiwan's consumer price index (CPI) has risen by an average of 1% per year, while the salaries of industrial and service employees have risen by an average of 2.3% per year.
-Although Taiwan's commodity prices and salaries have risen steadily for many years, the productivity of industrial sector employees has increased at an average rate of 3.6% per year, and labor productivity is continuing to rise.
+During the past decade, Taiwan's consumer price index (CPI) has risen by an average of 0.9% per year, while the salaries of industrial and service employees have risen by an average of 2% per year.
+Although Taiwan's commodity prices and salaries have risen steadily for many years, the productivity of industrial sector employees has increased at an average rate of 3.5% per year, and labor productivity is continuing to rise.